Why do users convert? Introducing our Lever Framework

 Casey Winters talks about the dichotomy between product visionaries and product leaders.
 A visionary relies more on opinion and self-belief, while a leader helps everyone to understand the vision, then builds the process and uses data to validate and iterate.

 And the validation we get from experiments is stronger than any other form of evidence.
-Unlike traditional forms of product research – focus groups, customer interviews, etc – experimentation is both faster and more aligned with future customer behaviour.
+Unlike traditional forms of product research – focus groups, customer interviews, etc – experimentation is both faster and more aligned with future customer behavior.

 The pyramid below shows the “hierarchy of evidence” – with the strongest forms of evidence at the top, and the weakest at the bottom.